Jared Diamond: Guns, Germs, and Steel (1997)

 His second and best known popular science book, Guns, Germs, and Steel: The Fates of Human Societies, was published in 1997.
-It asks why Eurasian peoples conquered or displaced Native Americans, Australians, and Africans, instead of vice versa.
+It asks why Eurasian peoples conquered or displaced Native Americans, Australians, and Africans, and not the other way around.
 It argues that this outcome was not due to genetic advantages of Eurasian peoples themselves but instead to features of the Eurasian continent, in particular, its high diversity of wild plant and animal species suitable for domestication and its east/west major axis that favored the spread of those domesticates, people, technologies—and diseases—for long distances with little change in latitude.

 The first part of the book focuses on reasons why only a few species of wild plants and animals proved suitable for domestication.
 The second part discusses how local food production based on those domesticates led to the development of dense and stratified human populations, writing, centralized political organization, and epidemic infectious diseases.
 The third part compares the development of food production and of human societies among different continents and world regions.
 Guns, Germs, and Steel became an international best-seller, was translated into 33 languages, and received several awards, including a Pulitzer Prize, an Aventis Prize for Science Books and the 1997 Phi Beta Kappa Award in Science.
 A television documentary series based on the book was produced by the National Geographic Society in 2005.

+The book is controversial among anthropologists.